thestubborndev/finance_tracker_server/README.md

 1. [Install the Finance Tracker template](https://airtable.com/shrA09QDhlYHBPMB3) by clicking the `Copy base` button.

-2. Visit the [Airtable API page](https://airtable.com/api), select the Finance Tracker base from the list to see it's custom documentation.

-3. If you check the "show API key" box in the top right, your API key will be within the code examples (e.g `keyYfG4QKO1heNMNv`).
-Copy and paste it into the config file to replace `process.env.AIRTABLE_API_KEY` or set it as an environment variable on your computer.
+2. Visit your [user account page](https://airtable.com/account) in order to click the "Generate API key" link.
+Copy and paste your key into the config file to replace `process.env.AIRTABLE_API_KEY` or set it as an environment variable on your computer.

-4. Next, copy/paste the appId corresponding to the `Finance Tracker` base from the example request URL (**hint**: it looks something like this: `appzMI3fKkMjUEOYC`) to the config file.
+4. Next, go to the [Airtable API page](https://airtable.com/api), select the Finance Tracker base from the list to see it's custom documentation.
+Copy/paste the appId corresponding to the `Finance Tracker` base from the example request URL (**hint**: it looks something like this: `appzMI3fKkMjUEOYC`) to the config file.

 Config.js File Location: